 It's a lovely sunny London morning to be indoors blogging!
 But this morning I woke up with a thought on my mind, about the very first thing I ever published.

 The first piece of writing that I ever published in a journal was this essay in berfrois, that I wrote when I was like 19 or 20 or something (if you scroll all the way to the end of the post, you'll see that I still looked like a baby - I still had the bangs that I used to have back in junior college in Singapore).
-It was an essay where I read the work of two artists, Gertrude Stein and Sebastião Sagaldo, side by side, and talked about issues of framing... and for a long time, thinking about this essay used to make me feel somewhat uncomfortable and ashamed of myself.
+It was an essay where I read the work of two artists, Gertrude Stein and Sebastião Sagaldo, side by side, and talked about issues of framing... and for a long time, thinking about this essay used to make me feel somewhat uncomfortable.

 Inexplicably so, perhaps - since the writing itself is by all accounts pretty solid.
 But for a long time, the feelings were there, and I struggled to find a satisfactory explanation for them.
 In fact, when I was building this website two years ago, I struggled enormously to include this essay in my list of publications... wasn't it too pretentious?
 Too preening and bombastic?
-I had written this piece as part of a mentorship programme, back in Singapore, that wasn't a good fit for my emotional needs as an artist at the time, at all.
+I had written this piece as part of a mentorship programme, back in Singapore, that wasn't a very good fit for my emotional needs as an artist at the time.
 And for a long time, I wondered if my bad feelings were somehow tied to the programme and the broader regrets that I still feel about it.